jamesterrell/Fantasy_Football_Machine_Learning/readme.md

 # NFL Player Performance Analysis and Forecasting

-This project focuses on analyzing and forecasting NFL player performance using web scraping, data processing, and machine learning techniques.
-By leveraging player statistics from Pro Football Reference, the project aims to provide insights into player trends, predict future performance, and offer valuable data for decision-making in sports analytics.
+This project focuses on analyzing and forecasting NFL player performance specifically for fantasy football PPR (Points Per Reception) leagues.
+By leveraging web scraping, data processing, and machine learning techniques, it gathers player statistics from Pro Football Reference to provide insights into player trends, predict future performance, and offer valuable data to help make informed decisions in fantasy football.

 ## Table of Contents